harshita-gupta/cs262-logical-clock/README.md

 #### Trial 1:
 Tick values: 2, 6, 6
+In this trial, one machine is significantly slower than the other two.
 ##### Jumps:
 | Ticks   | 2               | 6             | 6             |
 |---------|-----------------|---------------|---------------|